 Many scholars researched evolutionary algorithm and then proposed various computing methods successively.
 The typical representatives include Genetic Algorithm (GA), evolutionary strategy (ES), differential evolution (DE).
 Among them, GA is the basic and most widely used evolutionary algorithm.
-The algorithm was first proposed by Fraser [38,39] and then again by Bremermann [40] and Reed [41] et al., and finally it has become widely used after much work by Holland.
-As another important algorithm, ES was put forward by Rechenberg [42,43] for the first time in 1960s and then further developed by Schwefel [44].
+The algorithm was first proposed by Fraser (1957a, b) and then again by Fogel and Anderson (2000) and Reed et al. (1967) et al., and finally it has become widely used after much work by Holland.
+As another important algorithm, ES was put forward by Rechenberg (1965, 1971) for the first time in 1960s and then further developed by Schwefel (1975).
 The core idea is the evolution of evolution, that is, the evolutionary method of living things itself is constantly updated in evolution.
 As for the algorithm, strategic parameters are continuously adjusted and evolved in the algorithm process.
-Storn and Price [45,46] proposed the DE in 1995.
+Price et al. (2006), Storn and Price (1997) proposed the DE in 1995.
 By utilising the unique differential variation method, the distance and direction information of the swarm are effectively utilised to guide the search.

 Furthermore, the evolutionary algorithm based on swarm intelligence is also a research hotspot and plays an important role in optimisation studies.
-The algorithms comprise the ant colony optimisation algorithm [47], particle swarm optimisation algorithm [48], bee colony algorithm [49], fish swarm algorithm [50], firefly algorithm [51], fireworks algorithm (FWA) [52], etc. Of them, the FWA [53] is a new swarm intelligence algorithm.
+The algorithms comprise the ant colony optimisation algorithm (Dorigo 1992), particle swarm optimisation algorithm (Eberhart and Kennedy 2002), bee colony algorithm (Karaboga 2005), fish swarm algorithm (Filho et al. 2009), firefly algorithm (Yang 2009), fireworks algorithm (FWA) (Tan and Zhu 2010), etc. Of them, the FWA is a new swarm intelligence algorithm.
 It is a mathematical model for the behaviour of fireworks exploding in the air, and forms a parallel search method by introducing random factors and selection strategies.
 As a new swarm intelligence algorithm, the FWA has shown strong problem-solving ability since its inception.
 By using a new search mechanism, the algorithm can display both global and local search capabilities by adjusting the explosion radius of each firework in a swarm.